Faizi1/pms-backend/README.md

 4. **System Flowcharts**: Depicts the workflow and processes within the system.
 5. **Database Structure**: Details the database schema and tables.
 6. **Backend Functionality**: Describes the backend logic and functionalities.
-7. **Integration MQTT with MWBOTS**: Explains how MQTT is integrated with mobile wireless bots (MWBOTS).
+7. **Integration MQTT with MWBOTS**: Explains how MQTT is integrated with mobile wireless bots (MWBOTS)

+## Backend Installation Steps: